-Damage is just like melee, except that the number of damage sides is halved if the object was not designed for throwing.
+Damage is like melee, except that the limit on the strength bonus is 1 point per 0.5 lbs of weapon weight.
+The number of damage sides is also halved if the object was not designed for throwing.
 Thus, even if you can hit with a thrown longsword, it will do a lot less damage than in melee.